 Warren Buffet, the most successful stock investor, has always recommended to invest in stock index.
 But what is a stock index?
 And why do the world’s wealthiest man suggest that everyday people like you and me invest in it?

 These are the questions I am going to answer in this article.
-Besides, I have mentioned this topic so many times in the past and in other pages such as mutual fund, unit invest trust fund, variable universal life (VUL) and exchange-traded fund.
+Besides, I have mentioned this topic so many times in the past and in other pages such as mutual fund, unit invest trust fund, variable universal life (VUL), Personal Equity and Retirement Account (PERA), and exchange-traded fund.

 Philippine Stock Exchange